ahmedmn77/Activitiess/README.md

 API argument is the startup project
 Persistence argument is the project which contains the dbContext

-to run database update using cli dotnet ef database update -s MMS.API -p MMS.Data
+to run database update using .Net cli: dotnet ef database update -s MMS.API -p MMS.Data